529 college savings

 A. Alleviate the impact on financial aid

 Many families worry that saving for college will hurt their chances of receiving financial aid.
-But, because 529 college savings plan assets are considered parental assets, they are factored into federal financial aid formulas at a maximum rate of about 5.6%.
-This means that only up to 5.6% of the 529 assets are included in the expected family contribution (EFC) calculated during the federal financial aid process.
-That’s far lower than the 20% rate of student assets considered, such as funds in a UGMA/UTMA (custodial) account.
-This lower rate means that every dollar saved in a 529 college savings plan can go a long way toward helping pay for college with a relatively small impact on the student’s eligibility for financial aid.
+But, because 529 college savings plan assets are considered parental assets, they are factored into federal financial aid formulas at a maximum rate of about 5.64% of their value when calculating the Expected Family Contribution (EFC).
+That’s much lower than the 20% rate applied to student-owned assets, such as UGMA/UTMA custodial accounts.
+In other words, every dollar you save in a parent-owned 529 plan has a relatively small impact on aid eligibility.

 B. Be more flexible